Automattic/jetpack/docs/monorepo.md

 WordPress plugins generally want to run within WordPress.
 All monorepo plugins are copied into place in a WordPress installation and tests are run from there.

-Tests will be run against the latest version of WordPress using the variety of supported PHP versions, and against the previous and master versions of WordPress using the PHP version in `.github/versions.sh`.
-The environment variable `WP_BRANCH` will be set to 'latest', 'previous', or 'master' accordingly.
+Tests will be run against the latest version of WordPress using the variety of supported PHP versions, and against the previous and trunk versions of WordPress using the PHP version in `.github/versions.sh`.
+The environment variable `WP_BRANCH` will be set to 'latest', 'previous', or 'trunk' accordingly.
 If you have tests that only need to be run once, run them when `WP_BRANCH` is 'latest'.

 When implementing tests within a new plugin, you can follow the example set in [the example bootstrap.php](./examples/bootstrap.php).